eisenzopf/qsip_specification/qsip_v1.0.md

 * Error messages MUST be routed back to the originating server
 * Presence information MAY be shared between servers based on privacy settings and server policies

-Federation enables building decentralized QSIP networks while maintaining the protocol's security and feature guarantees.
+Federation enables building decentralized QSRP networks while maintaining the protocol's security and feature guarantees.

 ## 18. App Development

-QSIP supports a rich ecosystem of third-party applications and bots that can extend the platform's functionality.
-This section describes how developers can create, distribute, and manage QSIP applications.
+QSRP supports a rich ecosystem of third-party applications and bots that can extend the platform's functionality.
+This section describes how developers can create, distribute, and manage QSRP applications.

 ### 18.1.
 App Registration

-Applications MUST be registered with a QSIP server or app directory before they can be used.
+Applications MUST be registered with a QSRP server or app directory before they can be used.
 Registration involves:

 * **App Manifest**: A JSON document describing the app's capabilities, required permissions, commands, and interactive components.
 * **OAuth Configuration**: Apps use OAuth 2.0 for installation and authorization.